Solve each inequality. Give the solution set using interval notation.

 Verified step by step guidance1

-Identify the critical points by setting the numerator and denominator equal to zero separately: solve \( x - 3 = 0 \) and \( x + 5 = 0 \).
+Identify the critical points by setting the numerator and denominator equal to zero separately: solve \(x - 3 = 0\) and \(x + 5 = 0\).
 These points divide the number line into intervals.

-Test a sample value from each interval in the inequality \( \frac{x - 3}{x + 5} \leq 0 \) to check whether the expression is less than or equal to zero in that interval.
+Test a value from each interval created by the critical points in the inequality \(\frac{x - 3}{x + 5} \leq 0\) to determine where the expression is less than or equal to zero.

 Verified video answer for a similar problem:This video solution was recommended by our tutors as helpful for the problem above